 81 years ago, 01/30/1933, the Youth Aliyah was established.
-After 12 Jewish youngsters in Germany were fired from their job simply for being Jews, they found another solution that would allow them to work: to make Aliyah to the Promised Land and to work in agriculture, “chaqla’ut” in Hebrew (חַקְלָאוּת).
+After 12 Jewish youngsters in Germany were fired from their job simply for being Jews, they found another solution that would allow them to work: to make Aliyah to the Promised Land Bounce house with slide and to work in agriculture, “chaqla’ut” in Hebrew (חַקְלָאוּת).
 The number 12 was important in the establishment of Youth Aliyah as there were 12 youngsters who came to Israel on 09/12/1932, to a beautiful place called Ben-Shemen.
 This movement of bringing Jewish youths from Germany to Israel was called “‘aliyat ha-no’ar” (עליית הנוער).
 More than 150,000 Jews,

 Throughout the formal and prom world, a major change is occurring.
 Country and vintage lace designs are less common, and instead we’re seeing more elegant and avant-garde silhouettes being used.
 Dress designers are not afraid to take design to a new level, cleverly using minimal lace in the most unexpected places.
 An entire evening dress is covered in a rich black lace and also features an interesting scalloped collar.